wu-lee/rushkoff-archive/docs/_articles/the-shift-online.md

 Kids experience media and technology differently because they are on the far side of the evolutionary shift--that same shift the writers in this book are proclaiming.
 As I see it, this shift is in the way we tell stories.

-The extended evolution of storytelling

-outlined i n my book, Playing the Future,

-:lescribes the three main stages of nearly every

-cultural inve n tion .
-W e sta re with a \\ite ra\\ phase.

-For money, this is gold . lt h as actual, \\i.ce ra \\
+The extended evolution of storytelling outlined in my book, _Playing the Future_, describes the three main stages of nearly every cultural invention.
+We start with a literal phase.
+For money, this is gold.
+It has actual, literal value.
+For Western religion, this is the Ten Commandments.
+Do this, don't do that.
+It works with simple, straight lines, and works when one's experience is very limited.

 value.
 For W est e rn religion, this is che Ten